ArkamFahry/KnowledgeBase/pages/Cirql___Installation.md

 					  ```
 		- ### Stateless Connection Setup
 			- The default connection method to [[SurrealDB]] using [[Cirql]] is [[WebSockets]] which are extremally performant.
 This allows the application to send queries to the database and receive the results in real-time.
 However, this means that the connection needs to be kept open.
 If the application is intended to run on a Serverless environment this will no be ideal.
-			- In this scenario [[Cirql]] will use the [[HTTP]] to communicate with the [[SurrealDB HTTP]] endpoint which is stateless and doesn't need an open connection all the time.
+			- In this scenario [[Cirql]] will use the [[HTTP]] to communicate with the [[SurrealDB/HTTP]] endpoint which is stateless and doesn't need an open connection all the time.
 Connection's can be created and disposed for each request.
 			- ```typescript
 			  import { CirqlStateless, select } from 'cirql';